-- Artix client, Java runtime-the following identity verification mechanisms are supported: - Specify a list of trusted CAs, one of which must have signed the server certificate. - Require that the server certificate's Common Name matches the server host name (this can be disabled or enabled using the disableCNCheck attribute in the http:tlsClientParameters element). - Artix client, C++ runtime-the following identity verification mechanisms are supported: - Specify a list of trusted CAs, one of which must have signed the certificate. - Define certificate constraints (see "Applying Constraints to Certificates-C++ Runtime" on page 243). - Non-Artix clients-most commonly, third-party clients use a combination of checking the certificate signature against a list of trusted CAs and checking the server certificate's Common Name (a particular example of an URL integrity check).
+- Artix client, C++ runtime-the following identity verification mechanisms are supported: - Specify a list of trusted CAs, one of which must have signed the certificate. - Define certificate constraints (see "Applying Constraints to Certificates" on page 131). - Non-Artix clients-most commonly, third-party clients use a combination of checking the certificate signature against a list of trusted CAs and checking the server certificate's Common Name (a particular example of an URL integrity check).